elunna/nerfhack-changelog/README.md

 * all A class monsters are immune to death magic (xNetHack)
 * all A class monsters resist sickness
 * increased difficulty of all A-class spellcasters.
-* Some monsters on the Astral Plane spawn with rings of slow digestion or teleport control to thwart "purple rain" and teleportation strategies.
+* Some monsters on the Astral Plane spawn with foulstones or teleport control to thwart "purple rain" and teleportation strategies.
 * air elementals get shock resistance
 * Aleax difficulty raised to 16 (SLASH'EM)
 * Aleax weapon attacks raised to 2d6 (Sporkhack)